MEET OUR TEAM

 Read about some of our VISTAs and their work below!

-Shannon has experience working outside and researching sustainable agriculture.
+Bay Mills, Michigan- Shannon has experience working outside and researching sustainable agriculture.
 She previously worked at Shaker Village of Pleasant Hill, in Harrodsburg, Kentucky, where she gained experience managing wildlife and trails on their preserve and studying methods to combat soil deterioration.
 She chose to join VISTA because she wants the work she does to be beneficial for a greater cause.
-She is an an advocate for environmental justice aware of how Indigenous people are often withheld from their environmental rights.
-I want to address these issues, educate and learn from others, and work towards a positive change within the community.
+She is an advocate for environmental justice and is aware of how Indigenous people are often withheld from their environmental rights.
+She wants to address these issues, educate and learn from others, and work towards a positive change within the community.

 Fairbanks, Alaska - Madeline is the VISTA Natural Resources Technician for Tanana Chiefs Conference (TCC).
 She has a B.A. in History and Anthropology from the University of California, Santa Cruz, where she completed an internship with the university's Forest Ecology Research Plot.
 Thanks to her college experience, she is passionate about the intersection of ecology, archaeology, and biology, and how work in those disciplines can serve communities and honor cultural traditions.
 She bring this passion to her VISTA role with TCC, where she is working to develop a community-based monitoring network.
 The network will promote inter-community collaboration in tracking environmental changes in the Yukon and Kuskokwim basins to help protect the area's natural resources and safeguard their economic value.